- Scientific name: Homarus gammarus

 The common lobster is found all around the coastline of Britain and Ireland.
-It is also found throughout the rest of Europe with its range extending from the waters at the edge of the Arctic Circle all of the way to the warmer waters of the Mediterranean and Black Sea.
-Common lobsters can occasionally be found in the inter-tidal zone, but generally they prefer deeper water of 10 to 50 metres.
+It is also found throughout the rest of Europe with its range extending from the waters at the edge of the Arctic Circle all of the way to the warmer waters of the Mediterranean and the Black Sea.
+Common lobsters can occasionally be found in the inter-tidal zone, but prefer deeper water of 10 – 50 metres deep.
 They are mostly found on rocky seabeds which provide holes and crevices for the lobster to hide in.

 Behaviour and Feeding

-Common lobster generally hide away in cracks and crevices in rocks during the day, as lobsters, especially smaller ones are themselves prey for large fish such as cod, bass and rays.
-They emerge to feed at night when they scour the seabed and will eat pretty much anything they can find such as marine worms, starfish, other crustaceans and dead or rotting fish.
+Common lobster generally hide away in cracks and crevices in rocks during the day, as smaller lobsters are themselves prey for large fish such as cod, bass and rays.
+They emerge to feed at night when they scour the seabed and will eat pretty much anything they can find such as marine worms, starfish, other crustaceans and dead fish.
 Lobsters are believed to become fertile at around five years old, with breeding taking place at any time of the year.
 The female will carry the fertilised eggs on her underside for up to a year before they hatch.
-The larvae are free swimming for the first stage of their life before they eventually take the same form as the adults and head to the seabed where they spend the rest of their lives.
-Although the females can carry around 100,000 eggs only a tiny proportion of these will reach the adult stage, often less than one per cent.
+The larvae are free-swimming for the first stage of their life before they eventually take the same form as the adults and move to the seabed where they spend the rest of their lives.
+Although the females can carry around 100,000 eggs only a tiny proportion of these will reach the adult stage.

 There is a very closely related species known as American lobster (Homarus americanus) found along the eastern coast of North America.
 This species very similar to the European lobster and there are only minor differences (such as a different coloured underside and different number of spines on the head).
-The two species can interbreed in captivity but this does not happen in the wild as the species are not in locations which overlap.
+The two species can interbreed in captivity but this does not happen in the wild as the species are no overlapping locations where both species are present.

-Lobster are a highly prized commercial catch and are considered a luxury food in many countries.
+Lobster are a highly valued commercial catch and are considered a luxury food in many countries.
 Lobster are generally caught using pots or traps which are baited and lowered into the sea and collected by fishermen the following day.
-While fresh lobster commands the highest price it can also be bought frozen or tinned.
+While fresh lobster commands the highest price it can also be bought frozen and lobster meat can be tinned.
 The familiar red colour only occurs after the lobster has been cooked.
 Due to the commercial pressure on the common lobster very few grow to their maximum size, being caught well before they are fully grown.
-Despite heavy fishing pressure on this species the IUCN (International Union for the Conservation of Nature) currently classes the common lobster as a species of Least Concern, with a stable population trend.
+Despite heavy fishing pressure on this species the IUCN (International Union for the Conservation of Nature) currently classes the common lobster as a species of Least Concern with a stable population trend.